kchinzei/ESP8266-AS7265-Server/README.md

 ## To Dos

+- Buffered logging - current code writes line by line.
+In terms of flash memory wearing, it should be minimized.
 - Download CSV file button
 - AS7265x setting panel (gain, LED on/off)
 - [Http update instead of OTA](https://arduino-esp8266.readthedocs.io/en/latest/ota_updates/readme.html#http-server)